The FLAG Program offers awards of $5,000 to defray the costs of intermediate or advanced language study abroad.

 While you are welcome to apply to any language program you would like (provided it meets the minimum FLAG requirements), the following is an intensive language program run by the University of Chicago:

 Upon the recommendation of the Department of Near Eastern Languages and Civilizations, the SITG selection committee will consider proposals for Arabic language study on the programs below.
 Please keep in mind that you may need to combine more than one program to fulfill the eight week requirement of the grant length.

 The Center for East Asian Studies offers special Foreign Language Acquisition Grants of $5,000 to defray the costs of advanced Japanese language study in Japan during the summer.

 Upon the recommendation of the Department of Slavic Languages and Literatures and the Center for East European and Russian/Eurasian Studies, the SITG selection committee will consider proposals for Russian language study on the following programs:

-To find out more about Summer International Travel Grants, attend one of the Information Meetings offered in the late autumn or early winter:
+To find out more about Summer International Travel Grants, attend one of the following SITG Info Sessions (both sessions will include the same content):

 To look for and learn about language programs you can read program evaluations from previous FLAG recipients in our SITG Evaluations Database.
 Log in to access the evaluations database.

 Note for those applying to a country or region of elevated risk: